 Emily’s professional interests are sustainability education, civic engagement, critical community-engaged learning, experiential education, and transformative learning.
 She has worked in Student Affairs since 2006 and has held positions in the areas of residence life, first year programs, civic engagement/service-learning, and sustainability.
 She has managed the Center for Civic Engagement at OSU since 2011.
 Emily was born and raised in Harrisburg, Pennsylvania.
 She obtained her bachelor’s degree in Biology from Susquehanna University and her Master’s degree in Educational Leadership & Policy (Leadership for Sustainability Education) from Portland State University.
 As an ardent supporter of experiential, place-based education, Emily's work is centered on facilitating student’s leadership development for working toward a more just, humane, and sustainable world.
 Striving to motivate students around issues of social and environmental justice is both hugely rewarding for Emily and one of her primary professional passions.
 Emily enjoys building stronger collaborations with campus and community partners.
 She focuses her work on creating space for students to identify where their specific talents, energy, and passions meet the world's needs.

-When not in the CCE, Emily enjoys hiking, cycling, gardening, seeing live music, cooking, playing indoor soccer, exploring the beauty of the Pacific Northwest, and spending time with her partner Allyson and dog Tucker.
+When not in the CCE, Emily enjoys hiking, cycling, gardening, seeing live music, cooking, playing indoor soccer, exploring the beauty of the Pacific Northwest, and spending time with her dog Tucker.
 Thai dishes and sushi are among Emily’s favorite foods.
 One of her favorite quotes is “If you have come here to help me, you are wasting your time.
 But if you have come because your liberation is bound up with mine, then let us work together.” - Aboriginal activists group, Queensland, Australia